 Who are the victims of the Bayesian yacht sinking?

-On Thursday, the Italian Coastguard confirmed to the PA news agency that the sixth and final person yet to be found is a woman.
+A body believed to be that of Mike Lynch’s daughter Hannah, the sixth and final missing person, was found on Friday.

-The bodies of those found in the search for six people missing after the sinking of a luxury yacht during a storm off the coast of Sicily are being recovered from the wreckage.
+Italian authorities believe they have found the bodies of all six people who were missing after a luxury yacht sank during a storm off the coast of Sicily.

 Five bodies have now been brought to shore in the small fishing village of Porticello, around 11 miles from the Sicilian capital of Palermo.

-On Thursday, the Italian Coastguard confirmed to the PA news agency that the sixth and final person yet to be found is a woman.
+On Friday, the Italian Coastguard confirmed to the PA news agency that a sixth body, thought to be that of 18-year-old Hannah, had been found.

-The bodies of the missing men onboard the luxury yacht, as well as the boat’s chef, have now been recovered.

 These are the details of each of the victims on board.